abneroliveira-toast/settlements-local-tooling/README.md

 2. Make sure the project dependencies are updated: `yarn install`
 3. Connect into the aws cli using the `oktoast prod`
 4. Execute the muid lookup executing the command `yarn run muidlookup`
+5. A result file called `mids.json` will be saved in the `./output` directory